bioNLU-coling2024/biomed-NER-intent_detection/Readme.md

 # Intent Detection and Entity Extraction from BioMedical Literature

-This is the official repository of the paper **Intent Detection and Entity Extraction from BioMedical Literature**.
+This is the official repository of the paper **Intent Detection and Entity Extraction from BioMedical Literature** accepted at CL4Health workshop at LREC-COLING 2024.

+Authors: Ankan Mullick*, Mukur Gupta* and Pawan Goyal\
+(\*Authors contributed equally)

 ```mermaid
 graph TD;